DoclerLabs/api-client-base/README.md

-# OpenAPI SDK generator - Api Client Base
+# OpenAPI SDK generator - API Client Base

 This library provides the base classes and interfaces for the generated clients made by [api-client-generator](https://github.com/DoclerLabs/api-client-generator).